The 5 Most Common Mistakes Coaches Make

 #1.
 Not modeling good behavior.

 When I started coaching, I felt like I had a pass, and I learned this from watching my own coaches.
-They were allowed to get away with certain behaviors, yelling at the referee, swearing in a locker room, raising their voice, poor treatment of those around them.
+They were allowed to get away with certain behaviors, yelling at the referee, swearing in a locker room, raising their voice, and poor treatment of those around them.
 So I modeled those behaviors and never modeled the behaviors that I expected of my players or even the parents.
 I would never let my players get away with arguing with the referee.
 And I would be upset with any parent who was yelling at referees from the stands.
 I also never modeled empathy or kindness, or good communication styles.
 There’s a great quote by Joe Ehrmann, “Sports won’t build character unless the coach possesses it and teaches it.”

 #2.
 Lack of ownership